PhucHauDeveloper/Kali-nethunter-pro-for-OnePlus-6-6T/guide/3-install.md

 > IF YOU REBOOT INTO KALI AND IT DOESN'T SHOW THE COMMAND LINE, MAKE SURE YOU ERASE DTBO

 ### Reboot to kali nethunter pro
-Your device should reboot by itself after +- 10 minutes of waiting, after which you will be booted into kali, password is 1234, for the last step.
+Your device should reboot by itself after +- 10 minutes of waiting, after which you will be booted into kali, password is 1234 or 8888, for the last step.

 ## [Last step: Setting up dualboot](/guide/4-dualboot.md)